-If a taxpayer died before filing a return for 2009, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+If a taxpayer died before filing a return for 2011, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+A personal representative can be an executor, administrator, or anyone who is in charge of the deceased taxpayer's property.

 If the deceased taxpayer did not have to file a return but had tax withheld, a return must be filed to get a refund.